SarahSidAhmed/SarahSidAhmed/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning html and css, along with C++.
+- 🌱
 I'm a Web Develper and very keen on learning new things every single day.
-Started building projects from the very start of learning.
+Started building projects from the very start.
-Current interests: Full stack Developer / Machine learning / AI / Cyber Security.
+Android App Developer / Power BI Analysis Certified

+<h3>Check out my Porjects !!✨ </h3>

 <!--
 **SarahSidAhmed/SarahSidAhmed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.